 College of Liberal Arts Faculty Research Fund Support Program

-To enhance institutional excellence and to promote all areas of intellectual inquiry of tenured and tenure track faculty in the arts, humanities and the social sciences, the Provost’s Office in collaboration with the College of Liberal Arts launched ASPIRE in Fall 2015, a new program to support CLA faculty research.
+To enhance institutional excellence and to promote all areas of intellectual inquiry of tenured and tenure track faculty in the arts, humanities, and the social sciences, the Provost’s Office in collaboration with the College of Liberal Arts launched ASPIRE in Fall 2015, to support CLA faculty research.
 ASPIRE is fully funded by the Provost’s office and operationally managed by the CLA Dean’s office.

 ASPIRE funding is structured in two tiers and is available only to tenured or tenure-track CLA faculty:

 - Tier 1 provides up to $1,500 in approved funding for expenses related to scholarship/creative activity including domestic travel for faculty to present original scholarship/creative works

 - Tier 2 provides funding up to $2,500 for expenses related to scholarship/creative activity with an international focus including international travel to present original scholarship/creative works.